nikbearbrown/claude-code-for-students/chapters/13-verification.md

 >
 > **What I learned.** I learned, about the domain, that *display order* is part of *what tasks do* in a task tracker; insertion order is not a neutral default but a design decision, and a wrong one for the at-a-glance need.
 I learned, about myself as a builder, that I treat the SDD's prose as homework once the score is written — I substitute the score's rows for the SDD's needs and stop re-reading the section that produced the rows.
 This is exactly the failure mode the chapter on verification names.
 I caught it because I had been taught to run Pass 3 by reading aloud; if I had been running tests-as-verification, I would have shipped a build that passes its tests and fails the need that motivated the build.
 >
-> **What I would do differently.** Next time, I will copy the *User Needs* section of the SDD as a literal block at the top of the Boondoggle Score, above the rows, and I will read it aloud at the start of *every* verification pass, not just Pass 3.
+> **What I would do differently.** Next time, I will copy the *User Needs* section of the SDD as a literal block at the top of the score, above the rows, and I will read it aloud at the start of every verification pass, not just Pass 3.
 The change is concrete: it is a row 0 in the score template.
 The test of whether it works is whether Pass 3 ever again surfaces a need the score had not already enrolled as a row.

 That document is the most important file in the Phase 1 commit.
 The code is the second.

-## Exercises

-1. **(Apply) Run a structured verification pass on your Chapter 12 build.** Run all three passes — functional, edge case, SDD needs — in order, against the build you ran in the previous chapter.
-For each pass, document the inputs you used, the expected behavior from your SDD, and the actual behavior.
-At least one pass must surface a discrepancy; if all three return clean on the first attempt, your SDD is probably underspecified.
-Re-read your *User Needs* section out loud against the running build before you submit.

-2. **(Analyze) Diagnose a passing test that does not test the right thing.** Pick one test from your Chapter 12 build that currently passes.
-Ask: *what minimum change to the code would make this test fail?* If you cannot name a change, the test is bad.
-Diagnose the badness (tautology, over-mocked, handler-only, or another pattern), rewrite the test so a real defect would fail it, and verify the rewrite by deliberately breaking the code and watching the new test catch it.
-Submit the original test, the rewritten test, and a one-paragraph explanation of what the rewrite is asserting that the original was not.

-3. **(Create) Write a post-build learning document for your Chapter 12 build.** Five sections.
-One page.
-Follow the rubric in this chapter: each section specific, the two-register learning section present (something about the domain and something about yourself), and the *what I would do differently* section concrete enough that it would change a row in the score for your next build.
-Submit alongside the code.
+---

 ## 🕰️ AI Wayback Machine